aka001/OpenGl-2D-game/README.md

 	The second line asks you for the world length(give it less than 4, apparently for greater than 4 my code doesn't work)
 	The third line asks you for the difficulty level(1,2 or 3)

-The controls of the game are same as given in the pdf.